HumanTree92/esx_vehiclespawner/README.md

 * Failue to due any of the above will result in Topic being deleted & you being Blocked.
 The Pre-Written text helps me with getting to the Bottom of the Issues & i hate explaining things over & over.

 # Helpfull Info:
-* Players able to spawn Vehicles/Trailers list in the config.lua
+* Players able to spawn Vehicles/Trailers listed in the config.lua

 # Requirements:
 * Required: